 This post may contain affiliate links.
 Please read our disclosure.

-If you’re active, sweat a lot, live in a hot climate or your skin just doesn’t get along with the adhesives of your CGM (Continuous Glucose Monitor), you undoubtedly know the frustration of the CGM tape peeling and your sensor being at risk of falling off.
+If you’re physically active, sweat a lot, or your skin just doesn’t get along with the adhesives of your Continuous Glucose Monitor (CGM), you undoubtedly know the frustration of the CGM tape peeling and your sensor being at risk of falling off.

 This has been a huge problem for me in the past.
-Not only do I live in southern California (with summer year-round), but I’m active on a daily basis and the CGM tape of my Dexcom G6 simply can’t keep up with my lifestyle.
+Not only do I live in Miami (with summer year-round), but I’m very active and the CGM tape of my Dexcom G7 simply can’t keep up with my lifestyle.

-Christel at gym with Skin Grip on arm
+Woman with Skin Grip CGM patch on stomach

 This post is sponsored by Skin Grip, but the opinions are my own and I used Skin Grip patches before they became a sponsor.